- August 26, 2019

-In addition to that, the dealer also makes a sweet percentage commission off [financing in-house], and banks even run contest for dealers to get [a certain] number of people financed through them in a month.
-So, the dealer has a really incentive to get you financed directly through them with a bank that they work with themselves.
+In addition to that, the dealer also makes a sweet percentage commission off [financing in-house], and banks even run contests for dealers to get [a certain] number of people financed through them in a month.
+So, the dealer has an incentive to get you financed directly through them with a bank that they work with themselves.

 Step #3: Going to the Dealer

-(Now I’m going to step back a second and do another thing before you go to the dealer, which is contact a salesperson online.
-You’ll usually go through the Internet sales department, which will “qualify” you as a lead and get you set up with a sales person and an appointment.
+(Now I’m going to step back a second and do another thing before you go to the dealer, which is to contact a salesperson online.
+You’ll usually go through the Internet sales department, which will “qualify” you as a lead and get you set up with a salesperson and an appointment.
 This way, when you get to the dealer, you already have some information and the dealership already has some information on you.
-This is especially true if you go in the last days of the month like I advised to do, because the dealer [will likely be] very busy.)
+This is especially true if you go in the last days of the month like I advised to do because the dealer [will likely be] very busy.)